The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Deep-Sea Rumbles in the Tonga Trench

-In mid-July, seismic sensors picked up a series of deep-focus earthquakes, over 500 km below the crust…too deep to feel on land, too quiet to make headlines, but ancient in their consequences.
+In mid-July, seismic sensors picked up a series of deep-focus earthquakes, over 500 km below the crust…too deep to feel on land, and too quiet to make headlines, but ancient in their consequences.

-The ones that shift the underworld.
+These are the ones that shift the underworld.

 Geologists call them “silent slips,” but nothing about them feels silent to those who listen with wonder.